CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 4. Sidebar: Use it to perform advanced operations in the chart.

-5. Status bar: from left to right: Cylheim status, chart inspection (not included in the image), total note count, selected note count, previewing aspect ratio, note size controller, audio/tap FX volume, notifications.
+5. Status bar: from left to right: Cylheim status, chart inspection, total note count, selected note count, previewing aspect ratio, note size controller, audio/tap FX volume, notifications.

 ### Creating a new chart